diku-dk/dpp-e2024-pub/README.md

 chose to hand in solutions in either English or Danish, English is preferred.

-All course material is distributed via this GitHub page.
-Assignment handin is still on Absalon.
 There is no mandated textbook for the course - you will be assigned reading material from papers and such.

 ## Course schedule